'Saint' Nancy Parker honored by Krewe of King Arthur

 A float memorializing her was also included in Rex's parade.

-The Krewe of Nyx, which will roll on Wednesday, also has created a signature throwing that will honor Parker.
+The Krewe of Nyx, which will roll on Wednesday, also has created a signature throw that will honor Parker.
 Before her death, she'd been selected as the Krewe's grand marshal for 2020.

-Parker died, who died in a small plane crash in August 2019.
+Parker died in a plane crash in August 2019.